 What is One Person Company (OPC)?

-A One Person Company (OPC) is a type of business structure that allows a single individual to operate a company with limited liability, providing the benefits of a corporate entity while maintaining full control over business decisions.
-This model is ideal for solo entrepreneurs looking to establish a formal business without the complexities of a multi-member organization.
+A One Person Company (OPC) is a kind of type of business that allows a single individual to operate and manage a company with the liability limited only up to the extent of their shares in the company.
+The model of OPC was introduced for single entrepreneurs who are looking to establish a formal business alone without the complexities of a partnership or multi-member organization.

-To be eligible to form a One Person Company (OPC) in India, certain criteria must be met.
 Firstly, the individual must be a natural person, as defined under the Companies Act of 2013, meaning that a company or any artificial entity cannot register as an OPC.
 Additionally, the individual must be an Indian citizen and resident, which is specified under Section 12(1)(c) of the Act.
 This residency requirement mandates that the individual has resided in India for at least 182 days during the previous financial year.
-It is also important to note that minors and foreign nationals are ineligible to form or manage OPCs, as outlined in the relevant sections of the Companies Act.
+It is also pertinent to note that minors and foreign nationals are ineligible to form or manage OPCs in India.

 Limitation on the Number of OPCs an Individual Can Create